rehierl/node-tree-outliner/3-basic-design/3-7-1-implementation.md

 Note that ...

 * any node is associated while it is being entered.
-Because of that, the parent container's parent section reference is always and already set (Note that the root node must be associated with the universal section).
+Because of that, the parent container's parent section reference is always set when a parent container is being exited.
+Note that the root node must be associated with the universal section.
 * the remaining open inner sections will be closed in reverse order.
 That is, subsections will be closed before their ancestor sections are closed.
 * an implementation does not have to know how many sections need to be closed.
 * the close operation of an implementation could have unexpected side effects (e.g. due to releasing locked resources).